Click here to view the First Aid Contest score card.

 (e) The total time to work all problems will be the last tie breaker

-(1) Each Team shall be composed of Three to Seven Team Members and Team Trainer
+(1) Each Team shall be composed of Three to Five Team Members and One Team Trainer.
+Additional Team Trainers will need to register as Non-Competitors.

 (2) Each Team Member must wear safety boots, protective hard hat and cap light (optional), safety glasses, and members must be similarly dressed.
 During the working of the problem, the cap lights may or may not be turned on but must be operational.
 The wearing of self-rescuers is not required for this competition or contest work.